ZeroQuarry overview

 Core concepts

 Projects group scans for one product, service, repository, or target set.
 Every scan belongs to a project.
+Use projects to preserve history across source, binary, and remote reviews of the same product.

 Scans are asynchronous security assessments.
 A scan has one mode: source, binary, or remote.
 Scans move through states such as queued, running, awaiting batch artifacts, completed, failed, or cancelled.